Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Introduction

 The rest of the paper is organized as follows.
-In section \ref{section: theory}, we give an overview of TL1 minimization.
-In section \ref{TL1rep}, we derive the TL1 thresholding functions in closed form and show their continuity properties with some details of the proof left in the appendix.
+In section \ref{section: theory}, we overview TL1 minimization.
+In section \ref{TL1rep}, we derive TL1 thresholding functions in closed form and show their continuity properties with details of the proof left in the appendix.
 The analysis is elementary yet delicate, and makes use of the Cardano formula on roots of cubic polynomials and algebraic identities.
 The fixed point representation for the TL1 regularized optimal solution follows.
-In section \ref{section:algorithm}, we propose three TL1IT schemes and derive the parameter update formulas for TL1IT-s2 and TL1IT-s3 based on the thresholding functions.
-In section \ref{section:experiment}, numerical experiments on CS test problems are carried out for TL1IT-s2, TL1IT-s3, hard and half thresholding algorithms on Gaussian and over-sampled DCT matrices with a broad range of coherence.
-The TL1IT-s2 is the outstanding leader in all cases, which shows that it inherits well the robust and effective sparsity promoting capability of TL1 \cite{DCATL1}.
+In section \ref{section:algorithm}, we propose three TL1IT schemes and derive the parameter update formulas for TL1IT-s1 and TL1IT-s2 based on the thresholding functions.
+We analyze convergence of the fixed parameter TL1IT algorithm.
+In section \ref{section:experiment}, numerical experiments on CS test problems are carried out for TL1IT-s1, hard and half thresholding algorithms on Gaussian and over-sampled DCT matrices with a broad range of coherence.
+The TL1IT-s1 leads in all cases, and inherits well the robustness and effective sparsity promoting capability of TL1 \cite{DCATL1}.
 Concluding remarks are in section \ref{section: conclusion}.